JiFish/babel/README.md

 }
 ```

-### Updating books from v0.5
+#### Updating books from v0.5
 If you already have books in the v0.5 format, you can update them by running `update_books.py`.
 The books directory must only contain v0.5 format books.
 The script will also overwrite the originals, so keep a backup.

-### Customising Pack Settings
+### Changing other pack settings

-You can disable various loot drops, change generation chances, and make other customisations by editing `config.yaml`.
+You can disable various loot drops, change generation chances, and make other customizations by editing `config.yaml`.

 ### Full argument list:
 ```